Chia-Network/chiapos/documents/proof_of_space.md

 Pointers in Phase 1 and 2 are stored in <strong>pos, offset format</strong>.
 Pos offset format represents a match, by storing a $k+1$ bit position, and a much smaller 9 or 10 bit offset.

-Duting phase 1, entries are close to their matches, so storing the offset is efficient.
+During phase 1, entries are close to their matches, so storing the offset is efficient.
-This will change into <strong>double pointer format</strong>, which stores two $k$ bit pointers, but uses sorting and compression to reduce each entry: to a size much closer to $k$.
+This will change into <strong>double pointer format</strong>, which stores two $k$ bit pointers, but uses sorting and compression to reduce each entry to a size much closer to $k$.

 ##### Phase 2: Backpropagation